AMartins87/genius-trivia-quiz/README.md

 The purpose of Genius Trivia Quiz is to test user's general knowledge through a variety of advanced questions.
 The quiz is suitable for all those who would like to learn new interesting facts.

-The objective of this project is to create a simple and easy to navigate quiz without a need to register.
+The objective of this project is to create a simple and easy to navigate quiz without the need to register.

 ![Mock up image](assets/wireframes/Mock_up_MS2.JPG)